Sulaimon20/RestAssuredProject-1/src/test/java/day14/Day19.md

     - `401 Unauthorized`
       - Did not provide correct credentials, we do not know who you are.
     - `403 Forbidden`
-      - Do not have permission to take this action, we know who you are but you do not have perission.
+      - Do not have permission to take this action, we know who you are but you do not have permission.
     - `404 Not Found`
       - The resource you are looking for does not exist
     - `405 Method Not Allowed`